 The Chinese/Tibet visa you get in Kathmandu is a "group visa" and is not entered in travelers' passports but on a separate sheet of paper - be it one person or a group consisting of two or more persons.

-The roads in Tibet can at times become quite rough and impassable for many vehicles, It can at times become quite rough and impassable for many vehicles, so for this reason we use best Land cruiser 4WDs (Toyota 4500).
+The roads in Tibet can at times become quite rough and impassable for many vehicles, so for this reason we use best Land cruiser 4WDs (Toyota 4500).
 These vehicles are extremely reliable and will make the journey as comfortable as possible.
 As for the trekking and climbing there will be a truck for carrying luggage and trek equipments.
 We’ll drive for several hours, stopping along the way for photographs or places of special interest, before stopping for lunch at around midday.
 After lunch we continue our journey, generally arriving at our destination by 3 or 4pm.

 Despite the high altitude of the Tibetan Plateau, the daytime temperatures are actually quite mild.
 Between April and November the average temperature ranges form 15-25 degrees Celsius and the skies are generally clear and blue.
 From July to August though there can be the odd shower during the day.
 The nights, however, can be very cold and temperatures can drop below 0 degrees Celsius.
 During the day a light shirt or jumper and lightweight pants will be suitable, but a warm fleece or down jacket is recommended for the evenings.